AgileVentures/OpenSourceProjectCourse/README.md

 * Teach in a language/platform independent way?
 Or limit to projects in a particular language?
 Ditto for tool-chains; how to teach BDD/TDD without "locking in" too many tools.
+   -- makes sense to initially limit language
 * How to keep course from getting progressively harder?
 (As students pick off easy projects, it becomes increasingly difficult to find new projects).
+   -- course will need constant inflow of OS projects
 * How to avoid competition for tasks?
 (With a typical MOOC student base of thousands of students, many will gravitate to the same tasks.
 But, only one copy of code for a particular task can be accepted into a project).
+   -- could give credit simply for pull request, or ensure an ever increasing number of projects

 Background Material
 -------------------